-Although it’s true that the color of pure gold is yellow, gold jewelry or objects are almost always alloys.
+Although it’s true that the color of pure gold is yellow, gold jewelry or objects are almost always affected by the added alloys.
 The metal they are alloyed with changes their color to a variety of shades depending on:

 What Is Yellow Gold?

-If you're interested in 14k yellow gold, which is slightly less rich in color than 18k yellow gold, it’s important to note not only the difference in color between the two karatages, but also the difference in durability and hardness.
-18K is softer and will therefore show scratches more readily.
-14K is harder which makes it a little more resistant to scratching.
+If you're interested in 14k yellow gold it’s important to note the difference in durability and hardness.
+18k is softer and will therefore show scratches more readily.
+14k is harder, which makes it a little more resistant to scratching.